-Commanders visualize their puzzle box, commander's intent, planning guidance (including an operational approach), commander’s critical information requirements (CCIR) and essential elements of friendly information (EEFI).
-Commanders develop their intent by using the following components:
+Commanders visualize their jigsaw puzzle, commander's intent, planning guidance (including an operational approach), commander’s critical information requirements and essential elements of friendly information.
+They develop their intent by using the following components:

-- Expanded Purpose (not the same “why” as shown in the mission statement, but the greater purpose of the operation and its relation to the entire force).
+- Expanded purpose: the greater purpose of the operation and its relation to the entire force; not the same “why” as shown in the mission statement.

-- Desired end state – desired future conditions of the friendly force in relationship to desired conditions of the enemy, terrain and civil considerations.
+- Desired end state: the desired future conditions of the friendly force in relationship to the desired conditions of the enemy, terrain and civil considerations.

-The conditions that represent the end state of a mission are broad in nature and represent the conditions that must be set in terms of personnel, resources and other civil and military forces in relation to the unit.
+The conditions that define the end state of a mission are broad and describe what must be in place, in terms of personnel, resources and the coordination of civil and military forces, to demonstrate the unit achieved its objectives.

 Here's an example of an operational commander's intent from the Armed Forces of the Philippines: